-To introduce you to this AP wonder woman, we asked Sarah to share a bit about herself, her perspectives on the affiliate industry and what she enjoys most about working at AP.
+To introduce you to this wonder woman, we asked Sarah to share a bit about herself, her perspectives on the affiliate industry and what she enjoys most about working at Acceleration Partners.

 What are a few things we’d might not guess about you?